yarnpkg/rfcs/accepted/0000-workspaces.md

 If it does not match we should not symlink it in.
 We can also add a flag that warns when this happens.

-### Building workspaces (`postinstall`)

-Because workspaces can depend on one another as `devDependencies` that are then needed for build scripts in `postinstall` hooks, we need to make sure that they are ordered correctly.

-Instead of simply iterating through every workspace and running the postinstall script, we need to topologically sort them based on which workspaces depend on what.

-If we encounter circular dependencies, we can still run the postinstall hooks, but we should warn the user.

 #### `yarn.lock`

 Treating the install process of an entire project including its workspaces as a